davidjeje/projet6/README.md

 There is a demonstration project called Symfony Demonstration.
 In this project, we find some controllers, some integrated views with Bootstrap, some forms and a minimalist administration space already in place.
 Although this is not recommended by the Symfony project, in practice many developers use this learning project as a basis for their business projects.
-In the case where we do not create a new project but add my project, here is the command with the link github: git clone  '[https]':'[//github.com/davidjeje/projet6]'
+In the case where we do not create a new project but add my project, here is the command with the link github http: git clone  '[//github.com/davidjeje/projet6]'

 Before Starting the application
 For the application to access the database: